‘Our US Dream Now Looks Uncertain’: Indian Students React to $100,000 H-1B Fee

 New Delhi, Updated on Sep 20, 2025 15:26 IST

-Stricter visa rules push students to explore alternatives in Canada, UK, and Australia
+Strict visa rules are pushing students to explore alternative in Canada, UK, and Australia.

 Indian students navigate the F-1 → OPT → H-1B pathway

-Indians account for more than 70% of H-1B visa holders, making them the most affected with this change.
-While that for Indian students navigating the F-1 → OPT → H-1B pathway, the journey to a U.S. career is now costlier and more uncertain.
+Students from India constitute more than 70% of H-1B visa holders, making them most affected with this change.
+While that for Indian students navigating pathway, journey to a U.S. career is now costlier and more uncertain.

-Another student commented, “Trump just made H-1B visas cost $100,000 a year, it used to be only $215 … most companies won’t pay that much for junior or mid-level jobs.”
+Another student commented, “Trump just made H-1B visas cost $100,000 a year, it used to be only $215 … most companies won’t pay that much for junior or mid level jobs.”
+These reactions highlight anxiety among fresh graduates who rely on employer sponsorship for their U.S. jobs.

 Experts and industry voices react

 Social media commentary and analysts note the disproportionate impact on Indian professionals.
-Economic advisor Amitabh Kant tweeted that the U.S. risks “choking innovation” while India could gain from the return of high-skilled talent.
+Economic advisor Amitabh Kant tweeted that U.S. risks “choking innovation” while India could gain from return of high skilled talent.

-UK: Graduate Route allows two years of post-study work (three for PhDs), this giving good time to students to secure jobs.
+UK: Graduate Route allows two year of post study work (three for PhDs), this giving good time to students to secure jobs.

 Read More: